-Patients will not be examined immediately after treatment but the success of the treatments to kill lice and eggs will be made by further assessments undertaken on days 4, 7, 10 with a final assessment on day 14.
+Patients will not be examined immediately after the first treatment but the success of the two regimes to kill lice and eggs will be monitored by further assessments undertaken on days 4, 8, 11 with a final assessment on day 14.

-At these assessments any lice found will be removed and taped to the Case Report Form, thus rendering the patient non-infective.
+At these assessments any lice found will be removed and taped to the Case Report Form.
 The patient will remain in the study.

 Continued monitoring will enable the investigation to determine whether the presence of lice is due to surviving lice, surviving eggs from which nymphs emerge, or reinfection from contacts.
 Any patient found to still have lice at day 14 will be offered treatment with an alternative product (Suleo-M lotion).

 Any adverse events, or change in concomitant medication will be detailed in the case report form.
 If necessary any investigator concerns for the patient's welfare will be reported to the Sponsor and a withdrawal form completed if appropriate.